Timothy J. Woodbury

 Tim’s practice focuses on providing legal and strategic counsel to public, private, and nonprofit sector clients in the cultural heritage and preservation communities, especially in the western United States.
 His strong background in public policy advocacy informs creative approaches for his clients.

-Tim’s current projects include issues related to the development of energy resources on public and private lands, federal recognition for Indian tribes, and advocacy for cultural resources funding on a major infrastructure project in the American Southwest.
+Tim’s current projects include issues related to the development of energy resources on public and private lands, federal recognition for Indian tribes, and advocacy for cultural resources protections on a major infrastructure project in the American Southwest.

 Prior to his work with Cultural Heritage Partners, Tim served as a Legislative Assistant to U.S. Senator Tom Udall (D-NM), and as a government relations professional for Accenture, a multinational management consulting and technology company.

 Tim earned his J.D. from American University Washington College of Law in Washington, D.C., where he was elected Associate Executive Editor of the school’s International Law Review.
 Tim also holds a Masters in Public Administration and a B.S. from the University of New Hampshire, where he was the captain of the school’s NCAA ski team.
 He is admitted to practice in California.